 - a sharp metal spur fastened to the leg of a gamecock

 - any of the steel points on a lineman's climbing iron

 - a spar or pole extending from the after side of a mast and supporting a fore-and-aft sail

 - U.S. Navy a similarly located spar on the mainmast, from which the ensign is flown when a ship is underway

 Origin: earlier in sense of “a fair”: ? because visitors were gaffed thereBrit., Slang a cheap theater, dance hall, etc.

-Origin: prob. altered < earlier gab, mockery < ME, deceit: see gab
+Origin: probably altered ; from earlier gab, mockery ; from Middle English deceit: see gab